michael2012z/BitBible/markdown/KJV/files/Ps.md

 7. He causeth the vapours to ascend from the ends of the earth; he maketh lightnings for the rain; he bringeth the wind out of his treasuries.

-8. Who smote the firstborn of Egypt, both of man and beast.both…: Heb. from man unto beast
+8. Who smote the firstborn of Egypt, both of man and beast.

 9. Who sent tokens and wonders into the midst of thee, O Egypt, upon Pharaoh, and upon all his servants.